 A study from Medical Research Institute in Sydney, Australia, which used magnetic resonance imaging (MRI) to demonstrate the muscle changes during recovery, showed significant improvement in muscle pH after only 1 hour of wearing a compression garment after controlled muscle injury for which control and treatment lasted for 48 hours.

-Plus, a thesis in University of Sydney, Australia which compared leg volume in 24 Rugby players, showed significant reduction of muscle swelling among players who were wearing compression garments.
+Plus, a thesis in the University of Sydney, Australia which compared leg volume in 24 Rugby players, showed a significant reduction of muscle swelling among players who were wearing compression garments.

 2. Accelerated Recovery Processes